Rustam-Z/cpp-programming/README.md

     You must output:
     - Tax percentage
     - Salary after taxes
-24. Switch
+26. Switch:
     - Program to use `switch` statement.
 Display Monday to Sunday.
     - Program to display arithmetic operator using switch case.
-25. C++ Program to Swap Two Numbers.
-26. C++ Program to Find all Roots of a Quadratic equation.
+27. C++ Program to Find all Roots of a Quadratic equation.
-27. C++ Program to Check Whether a Character is an Alphabet or not.
+28. C++ Program to Check Whether a Character is an Alphabet or not.

 28. C++ Program to Calculate the Sum of Natural Numbers.
 29. Program to calculate the sum of numbers from m to n.
     - Hint: Input two numbers m and n.
 Find the sum of all numbers from m to n.
 For example m=3 and n=8 then sum will be 3 + 4 + 5 + 6 + 7 + 8 = 33.